cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/introduction_to_blueprints/writing_blueprint.md

 The full blueprint file can be found [here.](https://github.com/cloudify-community/blueprint-examples/blob/master/introduction-to-blueprints/ex4-nested-blueprint.yaml)

-For a more advanced use case of service composition see the [Multicloud NodeJS example](https://docs.cloudify.co/latest/trial_getting_started/examples/multi_cloud/multi-cloud_nodejs_example/) which illustrates how you can use this capability to run the same NodeJS application across different cloud and infrastructure orchestration tools.
+For a more advanced use case of Service Composition see the [Multicloud NodeJS example](https://docs.cloudify.co/latest/trial_getting_started/examples/multi_cloud/multi-cloud_nodejs_example/) which illustrates how you can use this capability to run the same NodeJS application across different cloud and infrastructure orchestration tools.
 In this case we use the service component to decouple the application service from the infrastructure and allow the user to choose the infrastructure that best suits their needs.
 The [EaaS example](https://docs.cloudify.co/latest/trial_getting_started/examples/eaas/) illustrates how you can use service composition to optimize development and production environment stacks.

-## Running the examples
+## Running the Examples

-The examples from this article can be easily run on your local {{< param product_name >}} manager.
+The examples from this article can be easily run on your local {{< param product_name >}} Manager.

 First, download the blueprint archive from the [community Github repository.](https://github.com/cloudify-community/blueprint-examples/releases/download/6.3.0-0/introduction-to-blueprints.zip) The [source code] (https://github.com/cloudify-community/blueprint-examples/tree/master/introduction-to-blueprints) is also available.